HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

     Called when the client logs out.

-    Pretty self explanatory, the user should log their voice clients and / or store their details, for reconnect.
+    Pretty self-explanatory - the user should log their voice clients and / or store their details for reconnect.

     Parameters:
     - [Client](https://www.astil.dev/project/hata/docs/hata/discord/client/client/Client)